janeadams/arterial-vis/README.md

 `conda activate arterialenv`

 In order to view your virtual environment in Jupyter Notebooks:
-`python -m ipykernel install --user --name arterialenv --display-name "Virtual environment"`
+`python -m ipykernel install --user --name arterialenv --display-name "ArterialVis environment"`

 ### OR: Setting up a virtual environment with `venv` and `pip`